codex-academy/BasicExpressWebApp/README.md

 #Introduction

 This is an example that shows the basics of how to create CRUD screens with NodeJS using EpxressJS and MySQL.
 CRUD stands for Create, Read, Update and Delete - this is the bread and butter of web application development.

-You use crud to manage all the data in your web application.
-Once data is stored it can be retrieved, updated, deleted or what ever your demanding cliet wants.
+You use CRUD to manage all the data in your web application.
+Once data is stored it can be retrieved, updated, deleted or whatever your demanding cliet wants.

 I kept this example simple on purpose, but it can be used as the base of something much more complicated.